vinstic-myshell/myshell-doc-en/product-manual/membership-system-and-robot-benefits-(beta).md

 Acquisition Method:

-1. Earn Shell points by completing tasks in the MyShell Rewards Center and redeem them with Shell points;
+1. Earn Shell points by completing tasks in the MyShell Rewards Center and redeem them for Genesis Pass.
-2. Participate in White List activities in Web3 cooperative communities, which will be announced in the Discord channel and can also be found on [Broken link](broken-reference "mention");
+2. Participate in White List activities in Web3 cooperative communities, which will be announced in the Discord channel and can also be found on [Broken link](broken-reference "mention").
-3. Participate in community contribution tasks, which will be posted in the Apply-to-join channel in Discord or in the builders channel.
+3. Participate in community contribution tasks, which will be posted in the Apply-to-join channel or the builders channel in Discord.
 To enter the builders channel, you need to introduce yourself in the Apply-to-join channel and pass the review.
-These tasks include internal testing, secondary creation, retweeting Twitter, etc. Depending on the difficulty of the task, different rules may be used for lottery or direct distribution;
+These tasks include internal testing, secondary creation, retweeting Twitter, etc. Depending on the difficulty of the task, different rules may be used for lottery or direct distribution.
-4. Purchase through community purchases or on NFT platforms;
+4. Purchase through community purchases or on NFT platforms.

 #### Shell Token ($SHEL)